AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_4.md

 ![step5](../images/lab_report_4/step_5.png)

-When this is uploaded and run on the ieng6 server, the following Junit results are seen:
+When this is ```git clone``` commandand run on the ieng6 server, the following Junit results are seen:

 ![step6](../images/lab_report_4/step_6.png)